 stop short and refrained from telling them that I’m also a published researcher, writer, and speaker on how and why Medical Practitioners Can Provide Relationship-Centered Care to Patients and Their Families

 , and that I’d come do a Hospital Inservice on the topic, for free.

 Because clearly, that’s how badly they need it

 I don’t make this offer out loud as that would've been demeaning and spiteful, and I want to make this interaction better, not worse.
 So instead I focus on wanting to be rid of them.
 I convince them that I’m taking this situation seriously.
 I tell them we’ll ramp up care and adult-proof the house.
 They leave, perhaps congratulating themselves for another job well done.

 Newsflash: Just because I told you what you wanted to hear, doesn’t mean it was a job well done.

 For me, it was a painful and infuriating interaction, and I am sure we weren’t the first, nor will we be the last demented family to wander into their ER, only to be further stressed by their patronizing, authoritarian, dismissive approach to trying to get us to clean up our acts as caregivers.

-Wow, what was that like for you, to find out your mother drove away?
+What was that like for you, to find out your mother drove away?

-Do you have any questions or concerns?
+Do you have any other questions or concerns?